After-School-STEM-Coders/Discord_Bot/README.md

 Most reccomended workflow:

 1) Clone the repo.
 Checkout your branch.
 Edit -> Commit -> Push.
-2) Go to https://github.com/Super-COSC-Kids/Discord_Bot/actions amd watch your new code get deployed.
+2) Go to https://github.com/Super-COSC-Kids/Discord_Bot/actions and watch your new code get deployed.
 3) Test your new bot.

 Need to SSH into the server?